thomasjpfan/skconfig/README.rst

 Serialization
 .............

-The sampler can be serialized into a json:
+The sampler can be serialized into a json

 .. code-block: python